EDWARD P. CROWLEY, Employee, v. PLEHAL BLACKTOPPING, INC., and STATE FUND MUT. INS. CO., Employer-Insurer/Appellants.

 THOMAS L. JOHNSON, Judge

-The employer and insurer appeal from the compensation judge=s award of Roraff-type attorney fees to the employee=s attorneys.
-We vacate the judge=s order as premature at the present time.
+The employer and insurer appeal the compensation judge=s award of penalties.
+We reverse.

 On July 13, 1999, Edward P. Crowley, the employee, sustained an injury to his low back arising out of his employment with Plehal Blacktopping, Inc., the employer, then insured by State Fund Mutual Insurance Company.
 The employer and insurer admitted liability for the employee=s personal injury.